faalqt/personal-site-redux/content/projects/kekw-bot/index.md

 ![Post in random channel](img/kekd_post.png#center)

-And since that post got past the threshhold of `kekw`'s, it get's posted in the kek-board channel:
+And since that post got past the threshhold of `kekw`'s, it gets posted in the kek-board channel:

 ![Gets posted to kek-board](img/kek_board_post.png#center)